-Sl No. Chapter,Secti on or Heading Description of Service Rate (per cent.)
-Condition (1) (2) [[(vi) Transport of passengers by any motor vehicle designed to carry passengers where the cost of fuel is included in the consideration charged from the service recipient.
-(4) Provided that credit of input tax charged on goods and services used in supplying the service, other than the input tax credit of input service in the same line of 2.5 business (i.e. service procured from another service provider of transporting passengers in a motor vehicle or renting of a motor vehicle), has not been taken.
-[Please refer to Explanation no. (iv)] 6 -] 20] 21 (vii) Passenger transport services other than (i), (ii) (iii), (iv), (v) and (vi) above.
+8 Heading 9964 (Passenger transport services) (i) Transport of passengers, with or without accompanied belongings, by rail in first class or air conditioned coach.
+2.5 Provided that credit of input tax charged on goods and services used in supplying the service, other than the input tax credit of input service in the same line of business (i.e. service procured from another service provider of transporting passengers in a motor vehicle or renting of a motor vehicle), has not been taken.
+[Please refer to

+or Explanation no. (iv)]

+٥.

+6 -] 20] 21 (vii) Passenger transport services other than (i), (ii), (iii), (iv), (v) and (vi) above.
 9 -

-(xi) Composite Supply vs. Mixed Supply
+(x) Composite Supply vs. Mixed Supply

-Reference can also be made to the discussion on Composite Supply and Mixed Supply which can assist in classification of the supply into goods based on the principal supply in a transaction or that part of the transaction which carries the highest rate
+Reference can also be made to the discussion on Composite Supply and Mixed Supply which can assist in classification of the supply into goods based on the principal supply in a transaction or that part of the transaction which carries the highest rate.

-(xii) CGST Amendment Act, 2018
+(xi) CGST Amendment Act, 2018